 For every one person who told me that it was an achievable aspiration, there were numerous others who, in their own charitable way, tried to warn of the ills and difficulties of making medicine a career option.
 Although the trials of succeeding in this profession are a reality, I tried to focus on the positives.

-They say hindsight is 20/20 and in all honesty, I wish I had had more concerns about taking the MCAT and prepared more rigorously.
+They say hindsight is 20/20 and in all honesty, I wish I had had more concerns about taking the MCAT® exam and prepared more rigorously.
 While a MCAT prep course may seem really expensive, the small investment now will most definitely give rise to many returns later.
-I always tell premedical students, you want to work as hard as possible to increase your chances in such a rigorous career path.
+I always tell premedical students that you want to work as hard as possible to increase your chances in such a rigorous career path.
 Investing in getting a great MCAT score can only serve to boost your application and it should be a top priority.

 Did you need financial aid to pay for school?

 Yes.
-I have all student loans, a few scholarships.
+I have all student loans and a few scholarships.

 Do you remember your first day of medical school?
 What memory stands out most?